Chipped teeth or lingering cavities cause discomfort and impact the appearance of your smile.

 Aftercare and Maintenance of Inlays and Onlays

-Follow these aftercare tips to preserve the functioning and lifespan of inlays and onlays: brush and floss twice daily, rinse with fluoride mouthwash, schedule regular dental examinations every 6 months, and get dental cleanings to get rid of plaque and tartar buildup.
+Follow these aftercare tips to preserve the functioning and lifespan of inlays and onlays: brush and floss twice daily, rinse with fluoride mouthwash, schedule regular dental examinations every six months, and get dental cleanings to remove plaque and tartar buildup.

 Potential complications and how to address them:

 Sensitivity is one of the possible consequences after the procedure.
 It is usually temporary and should go away in a few days.
-Avoid chewing on hard objects since using your teeth as tools as this high pressure can cause chipping or breaking.
-Get in touch with your dentist for repair or replacement if your inlay or onlay chips or breaks.
+Avoid chewing on hard objects since using your teeth as tools, as this high pressure can cause chipping or breaking.
+Contact your dentist for repair or replacement if your inlay or onlay chips or breaks.

 Rarely, wear or faulty bonding may cause an inlay or onlay to come loose.
-Eat a balanced diet, let your dentist know if your bite has changed, and use a mouthguard if you grind your teeth at night to stop future issues.
+To prevent future issues, eat a balanced diet, let your dentist know if your bite has changed, and wear a mouthguard if you grind your teeth at night.

 Conclusion